 When you become involved in the process of writing a will, it may become evident that establishing a trust or several trusts will benefit your estate plan.
 Depending upon the size of your estate in Milwaukee County, a trust may help you avoid or reduce inheritance tax also known as death taxes.
 There are several types of trusts that can be established including a family trust, revocable trust, irrevocable trust

 You may have heard of the term, living will.
 What is a living will?
 It is not a will since it does not convey assets.
 A living will is a document which gives an agent of your choosing the right to make health care decisions on your behalf when you are incapacitated.
 The living will contains your advance directives related to what you desire regarding

-A Financial Power of Attorney allows your named agent to sell
+A Financial POA allows your named agent to sell

 In short, if you live in Milwaukee County, WI you should think about having a will.